 When a Harrier picks up the scent of a hare, he typically sits on his haunches and

 'lifts up his voice'.. that our ancestors rather liked so long as the sitting was not too prolonged and was only exhibited when first owning the scent.
 The tongues of these old-fashioned Harriers were full and melodious, and I confess, until I once more hear the 'merry peal' which I can so well remember in my youthful days, I shall not believe in pure Harrier blood'.

 Harrier and Foxhound-Harrier cross 1879

-The American Kennel Club first recognized the Harrier as a pure breed in 1885.
+The American Kennel Club first recognised the Harrier as a pure breed in 1885.
 It was also listed in the First English Stud Book and subsequent editions until 1915.
 After that, for the last century the Harrier's pedigrees have been maintained by English Association of Masters of Harriers and Beagles.
-The FCI recognized the Harrier in 1974.
+The FCI recognised the Harrier in 1974.

 The History of the Harrier in Australia

 In Australia, 3 Harriers plus one bitch with pups were entered by Dr Grant of Launceston in the First Exhibition of Sporting and other Dogs held at the Exhibition Building, Melbourne on April 7 and 8, 1864.
 Then Tyzack's Annual records that 14 couples of Harriers were imported by Miller Brothers instituted by E Woods in 1877 and these founded the Findon Hunt Club.
 In 1892, a further 3 couples were imported by Lord Hopetoun, and in 1904 the Findon Hunt Club imported a further 3 couples.
 Records of pedigrees have been kept by Findon Hunt Club ever since separately from our usual registration bodies.